awdavies/roland-ripcord/README.md

 When the device connects it will state that it's dumping the information from the device, and at that point hit `Ctrl-C` to get the auto-connect to happen.

-If you're just doing some debugging you can ommit the commands following the script.
+If you're just doing some debugging you can omit the commands following the script.

 ## Disclaimers